-Shaping fair and equitable public policy for all of DC's children and youth to grow up safe, resilient, powerful, and heard.
-No exceptions.
+We're shaping fair and equitable public policy for all of DC's children and youth to grow up safe, resilient, powerful, and heard.

 We invite you to learn more about our past initiatives and ongoing work by exploring our Newsletter Archive.